Professor Nicole F. Bell

 Professor Nicole Bell is a theoretical physicist at the University of Melbourne.

-Her research lies at the interface of elementary particle physics, astrophysics and cosmology, with particular expertise in the areas of dark matter and neutrino physics.
+Her research lies at the interface of particle physics, astrophysics and cosmology, with particular expertise in dark matter and neutrino physics.

-She leads the Theory Program of the ARC Centre of Excellence for Dark Matter Particle Physics, is a Fellow of the American Physical Society, and the Vice President of the Australian Institute of Physics.
+She leads the Theory Program of the ARC Centre of Excellence for Dark Matter Particle Physics.

 – Dark Matter